phpro/grumphp/doc/tasks.md

 You now registered your custom task!
 Pretty cool right?!

+❗**Note:** Be careful with adding dependencies to your task.
+When GrumPHP runs in parallel mode, the task and all of its dependencies get serialized in order to run in a separate process.
+This could lead to a delay when e.g. serializing a depenency container or lead to errors on unserializable objects.
+[More info](https://github.com/phpro/grumphp/issues/815)

 ## Testing your custom task.

 We provided some base phpunit classes which you can use to test your tasks.